 You can add to a century of citizen science data by signing up for a count near you.

-Audubon's 117th Christmas Bird Count will be conducted this coming season, with all counts held between the dates of Wednesday, December 14, 2016 through Thursday, January 5, 2017.
+Audubon's 118th Christmas Bird Count will be conducted this coming season, with all counts held between the dates of Thursday, December 14, 2017 through Friday, January 5, 2018.

-A map view of the circles expected to be included in the completed 117th CBC can be found here.
-If you're interested in participating next season, check out the map to find a count near you; more circles will be added as they are approved for the 118th CBC and beyond.
+A map view of the circles expected to be included in the completed 118th CBC can be found here.
+If you're interested in participating this season, check out the map to find a count near you; more circles will be added as they are approved for the 118th CBC and beyond.
 Green and yellow circles are open for new participants, and red circles are full.
-Please note online registration was not available for the 117th Count—please contact compilers by email using the information from the pop-ups on the map.
+Please note online registration will not be available for the 118th Count—please contact compilers by email using the information from the pop-ups on the map.

 Since the Christmas Bird Count began over a century ago, it has relied on the dedication and commitment of volunteers like you.
 Please keep reading to learn more about the Christmas Bird Count.